Graphs with nonnegative resistance curvature: Algebraic characterization

 We now formulate an analogue of Corollary \ref{cor: RN intersection halfspaces} based on the parametrization $\mathcal{K}(G)$.
 As before, we define (open) halfspaces to keep track of signs of the resistance curvature

 \begin{corollary} A graph $G$ is RN (resp.
 RP) if and only if $\mathcal{K}(G)$ and the halfspaces $\widetilde{\mathcal{H}}_v$ (resp. open halfspaces $\widetilde{\mathcal{H}}_v^{\circ}$) for all $v\in V$ have a common intersection point. \end{corollary} \begin{proof} We may assume that all weights are normalized, without loss of generality.
-The corollary then immediately follows from the expression of $p$ in terms of $K$ in Proposition \ref{prop: p in terms of K}. \end{proof}
+The corollary then immediately follows from the expression of $p$ in terms of $K$ in Proposition \ref{prop: p in terms of K}. \end{proof} \begin{example} The Laplacian, resistance and inverse resistance matrix of $G_{\hdiamond}$ with $c=1$ are